Skip to main content

 2 mentions Positive Neutral Negative

-The story in the game is characterized by engaging plot twists that keep the experience fresh and exciting, preventing it from becoming stale.
-While some players find the pixel hunting tedious, the overall narrative is praised for its cleverness and ability to surprise, making it a standout in the puzzle genre.
+The story is praised for its engaging and surprising plot twists that keep the game fresh and exciting throughout.
+While some players find the extended pixel hunting tedious, many consider the narrative cleverly crafted and a highlight of the game.

 • replayability